 “Sure,” I said, nodding my head.
 “Why not?”

 “Great!
 I know a place,” he said.
 “Hop in!”

 The first thing I noticed about the inside of Fred’s Mustang—which he proudly referred to as “The Bullet”—was that the upholstery had been customized with cheetah-print skin and red neon lights that lit up the floorboard.
 It was a far cry from the Mister Rogers I had come to expect from television.
-But before I could build up the courage to mention anything, he flipped the visor, grabbed a flask, and guzzled a shot of whiskey.
+But before I built up the courage to mention anything, he flipped the visor, grabbed a flask, and guzzled a shot of whiskey.

 And like that, I was no longer concerned about the upholstery.

-After a few miles, we stopped at a light.
+After a few miles, we stopped at a red light.
 “Maybe we should slow down a little,” I said.
 “I’m still in my security uniform.”

 “You live one life,” he said.
 “You really want to waste it whining about a little danger?”

 I had to admit, he had a point.
 Maybe I needed to loosen up and enjoy life a little.
 After all, this was Mister Rogers.
 And if anyone deserved the benefit of the doubt, it was Mister Rogers.